 Key resources include:

-• VA benefits: Plumbers that served in the U.S. military are entitled to many mesothelioma VA benefits.
+- VA benefits: Plumbers who served in the U.S. military are entitled to many mesothelioma VA benefits.
 This includes monthly financial payouts worth more than $4,000 and low-cost or free treatments from top mesothelioma doctors.
 Our team can help you file a VA benefits claim now.

-Learn about all the benefits that are available to plumbers with mesothelioma like you in our Free Veterans Packet.
+Find out more about all the benefits that are available to plumbers with mesothelioma in our Free Veterans Packet.

 Help for Mesothelioma and Plumbers